In figuring your test average, the lowest of the three MC test scores

 You will use your Turning Point transmitter or software to answer Multiple

-TUE Sep.
-3, Turning Point questions will be graded.
-You are always
+some Turning Point questions will be graded.
+You are always encouraged to

-encouraged to discuss Turning Point questions with your neighbors in lecture,
+discuss Turning Point questions with your team and with others at your table,

 but when answering, always think for yourself.
 A correct answer will be